Huynha1/Full-Stack-React-Social-Media-Website/README.md

-# Loop Agile Now's Dedicated Social Network Website
+# Loop Agile Now's Social Network Website
 This project is a social media site where users can share their thoughts through posts and interact with each other.
 This website was created for Loop Agile Now (LAN) which is a mock IT consultancy firm.
 The front-end for this application was built using React and the backend was built using sequelize.

 ### Directories